-But tonight Barlow, a Tory supporter who lives in the constituency of Prime Minister David Cameron, spoke for the first time, briefly, about his tax affairs with two tweets from his Twitter account.
+But last night Barlow, a Tory supporter who lives in the constituency of Prime Minister David Cameron, spoke for the first time, briefly, about his tax affairs with two tweets from his Twitter account.

 He tweeted: "I want to apologise to anyone who was offended by the tax stories earlier this year."

 A second tweet said: "With a new team of accountants we are working to settle things with all parties involved ASAP."

 Minutes later he tweeted the news to his 3.5 million twitter followers that he had been working on a new Take That album and a Broadway musical.